mrjk/python-project-poetry-template/CONTRIBUTING.md

-# Contributing to Paasify
+# Contributing to Myprj

-We're glad you want to contribute paasify!
+We're glad you want to contribute myprj!
 This document will help answer common questions you may have during your first contribution.
 Please, try to follow these guidelines when you do so.